xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 10. Use **Validate selected** to verify the plan against the new deployed bundle.
 11. Open in Start Sessions or run the selected plan.

+Use this path when the plan still has embedded bundle data and you need fresh deployed addresses before execution.
+After deployment, rebind/validate keeps the test plan aligned with the deployed contract addresses.

 ![BundleDeploy](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/14-bundledeploy.png)

 ---